 The student source for Web, print and inperson resources on personal and professional wellness, CHEW is located in the Wellness Center at the corner of Mulberry Street and North Webster Avenue.
 Office hours are 8:30 a.m. to 4:30 p.m., Monday through Friday, and evenings by appointment.
-For more information or to become involved, stop by CHEW or call 941-4253.
+For more information or to become involved, contact CHEW at (570) 941-4253, stop by the Center, or visit "CHEW at the U" at www.scranton.edu/chew.